temporalio/samples-java/README.md

 - [**Configure WorkflowClient to use mTLS**](./src/main/java/io/temporal/samples/ssl): Demonstrates how to configure WorkflowClient when using mTLS.

+- [**Payload Codec**](./src/main/java/io/temporal/samples/encodefailures): Demonstrates how to use simple codec to encode/decode failure messages.

 ### SDK Metrics

 - [**Set up SDK metrics**](./src/main/java/io/temporal/samples/metrics): Demonstrates how to set up and scrape SDK metrics.